-- 1. Examine the guarded machine to verify that it is of a type and design compatible with the EZ-SCREEN LP System.
-See Examples: Inappropriate Applications on page 8 for a list of misapplications. - 2.
-Verify that the EZ-SCREEN LP is configured for the intended application. - 3.
-Verify that the safety distance (minimum distance) from the closest danger point of the guarded machine to the defined area is not less than the calculated distance, per Calculating the Safety Distance (Minimum Distance) on page 10. - 4.
-Verify that: - a) Access to any dangerous parts of the guarded machine is not possible from any direction not protected by the EZ-SCREEN LP System, hard (fixed) guarding, or supplemental safeguarding, and - b) It is not possible for a person to stand between the defined area and the dangerous parts of the machine, or - c) Supplemental safeguarding and hard (fixed) guarding, as described by the appropriate safety standards, are in place and functioning properly in any space (between the defined area and any hazard) which is large enough to allow a person to stand undetected by the EZ-SCREEN LP. - 5.
-If used, verify that all reset switches are mounted outside and in full view of the guarded area, out of reach of anyone inside the guarded area, and that means of preventing inadvertent use is in place. - 6.
-Examine the electrical wiring connections between the EZ-SCREEN LP OSSD outputs and the guarded machine's control elements to verify that the wiring meets the requirements stated in Electrical Connections to the Guarded Machine on page 32. - Inspect the area near the defined area (including work pieces and the guarded machine) for reflective surfaces (see Adjacent Reflective Surfaces on page 13).
+- Examine the guarded machine to verify that it is of a type and design compatible with the EZ-SCREEN LP Basic System.
+For a list of appropriate and inappropriate applications, see Appropriate Applications and Limitations on page 9. - 2.
+Verify that the EZ-SCREEN LP Basic is configured for the intended application. - Verify that the safety distance (minimum distance) from the closest danger point of the guarded machine to the defined area is not less than the calculated distance, per Calculating the Safety Distance (Minimum Distance) on page 13. - 4.
+Verify that: - Access to any dangerous parts of the guarded machine is not possible from any direction not protected by the EZ-SCREEN LP Basic System, hard (fixed) guarding, or supplemental safeguarding, and - b) It is not possible for a person to stand between the defined area and the dangerous parts of the machine, or - c) Supplemental safeguarding and hard (fixed) guarding, as described by the appropriate safety standards, are in place and functioning properly in any space (between the defined area and any hazard) which is large enough to allow a person to stand undetected by the EZ-SCREEN LP Basic. - 5.
+If used, verify that all reset switches are mounted outside and in full view of the guarded area, out of reach of anyone inside the guarded area, and that means of preventing inadvertent use is in place.

+- 6. Examine the electrical wiring connections between the EZ-SCREEN LP Basic OSSD outputs and the guarded machine's control elements to verify that the wiring meets the requirements stated in Electrical Connections to the Guarded Machine on page 37. - 7.
+Inspect the area near the defined area (including work pieces and the guarded machine) for reflective surfaces (see Adjacent Reflective Surfaces on page 17).
 Remove the reflective surfaces if possible by relocating them, painting, masking or roughening them.
 Remaining problem reflections will become apparent during the Trip Test. - 8.
 Verify that power to the guarded machine is Off.
 Remove all obstructions from the defined area.
-Apply power to the EZ-SCREEN LP System. - 9.
-Observe the Status indicators and Diagnostic Display: - Lockout: Status flashing red; all others Off - Blocked: Status On red; one or more Zone indicators On red; Reset On amber - Clear: Status On green1; all Zone indicators On green; Reset On amber - 10.
+Apply power to the EZ-SCREEN LP Basic System. - 9.
+Observe the Status indicators and Diagnostic Display: - Lockout: Status flashing red; all others Off - · Blocked: Status On red; one or more Zone indicators On red; Reset On amber - Clear: Status On green 6; all Zone indicators On green; Reset On amber - 10.
 A Blocked condition indicates that one or more of the beams is misaligned or interrupted.
-See the Alignment procedure in Optical Alignment on page 29 to correct this situation. - 11.
-After the green and amber Status indicators are On, perform the trip test (Trip Test on page 31) on each sensing field to verify proper System operation and to detect possible optical short circuits or reflection problems.
-Do not continue until the EZ-SCREEN LP passes the trip test.
+To correct this situation, see the Optical Alignment (Optical Alignment on page 34) procedure under Initial Checkout Procedure on page 33. - 11.
+After the green and amber Status indicators are On, conduct the trip test Conduct a Trip Test on page 36on each sensing field to verify proper System operation and to detect possible optical short circuits or reflection problems.
+Do not continue until the EZ-SCREEN LP Basic passes the trip test.